SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 An escape character is a metacharacter that invokes an alternative interpretation of the following character(s) An escape sequence is the combination of an escape character and the subsequent characters that has a specific meaning.
-In most programming languages, \ acts as a/the escape character, this includes latex, at least for basic things such as % and &.
+In C, \ acts as a/the escape character, with many programming languages having copied this, this includes latex, at least for basic things such as % and &.
+C pioneered a set of escape sequences starting with the escape character \ and certan chars/sequences afterwards, which have been widely adopted.
 In HTML, & acts as a/the escape character.
 Liquid is rare in that escape sequences don't exist at all.
 Generally, most languages will require using an escape sequence for their metacharacters, or at least the ones that could have meaning in a given context, this is known as character quoting.